offsoc/ReplaceHexPatcher/README.md

 Main:
 - Search and replace all found hex-byte sequences
+- Only searching (counting occurrences) of hex byte sequences
+- Output of an array of found positions for each search pattern in decimal or hexadecimal formats
 - The possibility of using wildcard characters "??" in patterns
 - Creating backups of files if hex patterns are found
 - Several possible formats of transmitted hex values
 - Requests administrator rights only if necessary

 Together with the wrappers:
-- Byte substitution in multiple files
+- Byte substitution in multiple files or checking that they have already been patched
 - Deleting files and folders
 - Adding lines to the `hosts` file
 - Deleting specific text and addresses from the `hosts` file